jackgraddon/jackgraddon/README.md

 🌴 I've always desired to make technology more accessible by developing user interfaces that are simple to navigate and visually engaging.

 📫 Need to get in touch?
-Reach me at jackgraddon.com/contact/
+Reach me on [my website](https://jackgraddon.com/contact/).

 🌐 jackgraddon.com